zxc308/P4-tutorials/p4app-exercises/basic.p4app/README.md

 matches a packet, its action is invoked with parameters supplied by the control plane as part of the rule.

-In this exercise, we have already implemented the the control plane logic for you.
-As part of bringing up the Mininet instance, the `make run` command will install packet-processing rules in the tables of each switch.
-These are defined in the `sX-runtime.json` files, where `X` corresponds to the switch number.
+In this exercise, we have already implemented the control plane logic for you.
+As part of bringing up the Mininet instance, the `make run` command will install packet-processing rules in the tables of each switch. `make run` causes the program `main.py` to be run inside the new docker container.
+The control plane rules are installed near the end of `main.py`, by calls to the method `insertTableEntry`.

 **Important:** We use P4Runtime to install the control plane rules.
-The content of files `sX-runtime.json` refer to specific names of tables, keys, and actions, as defined in the P4Info file produced by the compiler (look for the file `build/basic.p4info` after executing `make run`).
-Any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in these `sX-runtime.json` files.
+The `insertTableEntry` method calls refer to specific names of tables, keys, and actions, as defined in the P4Info file produced by the compiler (look for the file `/tmp/p4app-logs/basic.p4info` after executing `make run`).
+Any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in these `insertTableEntry` method calls in `main.py`.

 ## Step 2: Implement L3 forwarding